facjure/public-domain-poetry/README.md

 ```

+The platform will include scripts to help scholars, students, publishers, and developers working together to build an open poetry library for the web and print, together.

 ## Poetrod-Platform

-Poetroid is built using an open-source platform to discover poetry together.
-Currently in *research & development*, this platform will bring together web, print, and mobile distribution of public domain poetry in a unified language, written in [Clojure](http://clojure.org).
+Poetroid, an opensource platform written in [Clojure](www.clojure.org), is built to discover poetry together.
+Currently in *research & development*, this platform will bring together web, print, and mobile distribution of public domain poetry in a unified language, a unified api, and analytics.

-The platform will include web crawlers in conjunction with poets, students, and publishers helping us to build the world's largest open poetry library, together.

 For more information, visit [Poetroid](http://poetroid.com/#/page/about.md).